-The hardtop consists of a fiberglass top supported by the windshield in the front and the bridge deck cabin roof.
+The hardtop consists of a fiberglass top supported by the windshield in the front and powder-coated aluminum legs in the back.
 It is designed to accommodate radio antennas, radar antennas, navigation lights and the horn.
 It could also be equipped with optional outriggers and/or rod holders.